DevOpsPlatform/Intro/Phase-1-Plan.md

 12. Responsibilities of DevOps team with the tool Tomcat.

 13. Phase-1-Examples.
-(CI/CD piepline with BlueOcean plugin, Maven release, Jenkins pipeline scriot for CI/CD etc)
+(CI/CD piepline with BlueOcean plugin, Maven release, Jenkins pipeline script for CI/CD etc)